Prostitution in Kosovo: Recent history

 Prior to the Kosovo War following the 2008 Kosovo declaration of independence, prostitution was limited to serving the needs of locals.

 Following the ceasefire and presence in the country of the United Nations Interim Administration Mission in Kosovo and other international organisations, the demand for prostitution soared.
-As well as women turning to prostitution voluntarily, some were trafficked from Moldova, Bulgaria and the Ukraine.
+As well as women turning to prostitution voluntarily, some were trafficked from Moldova, Bulgaria and Ukraine.

 Amnesty International UK Director Kate Allen is quoted as saying "Women and girls as young as 11 are being sold into sexual slavery in Kosovo and international peacekeepers are not only failing to stop it they are actively fuelling this despicable trade by themselves paying for sex from trafficked women."

 Head of the Mitrovica based International Press Centre, Rade Negojevic, claimed Kosovo had become the world's biggest brothel since the arrival of the international peacekeepers.

 In 2000, the UNMIK administration set up a Trafficking and Prostitution Police Unit with the intention combating pimps, traffickers and organised crime.
 Measures against trafficking were included in the Interim Penal Code of Kosovo when it was drafted.

 The State Police Service reported in 2008 that prostitution was occurring in 694 bars, cafeteria and night clubs in Kosovo.